mateusluizfb/xls_columns_attributes_to_json/README.md

 ### HOW IT WORKS

-Supose you have a sheet like that:
+Supose you have a sheet like this:

 |Songs            |Games         |Movies     |
 |-----------------|--------------|-----------|